Ionel Talpazan, stateless, born in Romania.

 He described the beauty of the blue light with such intense emotion, so dramatically, that everyone in the courtroom was moved: his lawyer, the art dealers and gallerists who appeared as witnesses, and the judge, even though she kept a straight face.
 She had in his file the letters of recommendation, which stated that Ionel was a great American outsider artist, recognized by important cultural institutions.
 The men in suits and ties who appeared in court to testify on his behalf all looked well-mannered and competent.

-The judge ruled in Ionel’s favor, but made one request: that within two month she will get an affidavit from a psychiatrist asserting that the artist doesn’t pose a threat to the society.
-In other words: he is just crazy, but isn’t mad.
-After submitting the affidavit to the court, Ionel was able to reapply for American citizenship.
+The judge ruled in Ionel’s favor and he was able to reapply for American citizenship.
 He seized the opportunity to fulfill his long-held desire to change his name to “da Vinci.”
 His dream came true, and on the same day, he became both: Adrian da Vinci and an American citizen.

 THE UNIVERSE OF IONEL TALPAZAN: A TOUR